Navid200/xDrip/docs/xDripSync.md

 On master, go to Settings &#8722;> xDrip+ Sync settings, and tap on "Be master for followers".
 **<span style="color:red">Disable "Allow follower actions".
 Otherwise, the follower will be able to stop the sensor.</span>**
-Ensure "Disable all sync features", at the bottom of the page, is disabled.
 Tap on Settings &#8722;> Show Settings QR codes.
 ![](./images/ShowSettingsQR.png)